cloudtoid/gateway-core/README.md

 - Add the new schema URI to this readme so folks can validate their options.
 - Not sure how to implement the CONNECT HTTP method: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT
 - Not sure how to test the TRACE HTTP method: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE
+- Implement Gateway Timeout (504) based on this spec: https://datatracker.ietf.org/doc/html/rfc2616#section-10.5.5
+- Add a test that Content-MD5 is kept unchanged and is proxied https://datatracker.ietf.org/doc/html/rfc2616#section-14.15
+-

 ## Future version